 Want to provide care to women during pregnancy and birth?
 Hope to provide care in reproductive help to pregnant women?
-Then a nurse midwifery program may be just what you're looking for!
-Midwifery degree curricula focus on health assessment, diagnostic reasonable and clinical decision-making.
+Then nurse midwifery programs may be just what you're looking for!
+Midwifery graduate programs degree curricula focus on health assessment, diagnostic reasonable and clinical decision-making.
 It also focuses on quality use of medicines and clinical pharmacology and gives students the foundation skills necessary engage in maternal and clinical nursing.
 Check out some of the degree options below!

 Graduates of a midwife graduate program might find potential career opportunities in physician's offices, hospitals, out patient care centers, and in other medical services establishments.
 According to the Bureau of Labor Statistics, nurse midwives earned a median annual salary of $89,6002, and jobs in the field were projected to grow by 31% between 2012 and 2022, which is a faster rate than the average of all other occupations3.